 What I want – a Christmas that’s fun, eco-friendly and not focused on consumerism.

-What our kids want – Our two youngest kids (aged 9 and 12) said they want a fun Christmas, want to see some family, don’t want to drive around and claim to not want too many gifts.
+What our kids want – Our two youngest kids in the house (aged 9 and 12) said they want a fun Christmas, want to see some family, don’t want to drive around and claim to not want too many gifts.
 I think they do want some gifts, but are playing it down because Dave and I are playing that aspect down.
 Still, overall they seem to be on board with fewer gifts and more family activity instead.

 With the above in mind, here’s what we’re doing for Christmas:

 During Christmas break we’re having a cookie making day and will do other general hang-out stuff like playing game, going on walks, etc. We’re also getting together with some family for lunch.
 Nothing spectacular, but fun stuff.
 On Christmas day, we’re staying at home, some friends are coming over and we’ll likely make a meal of some sort.
-Maybe Dave will read something from the bible – or discuss it?
-I’m not very clear on this aspect yet.

 As for gifts: